All Products

 Next Hop Type

-Select Transit Router and then select VPC1 connection.
+Select Transit Router, and then select the VPC1 connection.

-Select Transit Router and then select VPC1 connection.
+Select Transit Router, and then select the VPC1 connection.

-Select Transit Router and then select VPC1 connection.
+Select Transit Router, and then select the VPC1 connection.

-Select Transit Router and then select VPC1 connection.
+Select Transit Router, and then select the VPC1 connection.

-Step 4: Add routes that point to OSS in the transit router
+Step 4: Configure transit router routes to OSS

 1. Log on to the CEN console.

-2. Go to the CEN Instance page, find the target CEN instance, and click its ID.
+2. On the Cloud Enterprise Network page, find the target CEN instance and click its ID.

-3. On the Basic Information > Transit Router tab, find the transit router instance in the China (Hangzhou) region, and click its ID.
+3. On the Basic Settings > Transit Router tab, find the transit router instance in the China (Hangzhou) region and click its ID.

 4. On the details page of the transit router instance, click the Route Table tab.
-In the left-side navigation pane, select the target route table.
+On the left side of the tab, select the target route table.

-By default, VPC1 and VPC2 are associated with the default tables of the Enterprise Edition transit routers because they have advanced settings enabled.
+By default, the advanced settings for the VPC1 and VPC2 connections associate them with the default route table of the transit router.
 Therefore, the default route table (system route table) of the transit router is selected in this example.

 5. On the Route Entry tab, click Add Route Entry.

-6. In the Add Route Entry dialog box, enter the following parameters and click Confirm.
+6. In the Add Route Entry dialog box, configure the following parameters and click OK.

-Add routes that point to the CIDR blocks of OSS in the China (Hangzhou) region to the route table of the transit router.
+Add routes to all CIDR blocks of the OSS service in the China (Hangzhou) region to the route table of the transit router.

 Parameter